Stonewallx/Stone-SIT-Mod-List/README.md

    - This mod will completely change how traders trade with the player.
 Instead of buying things with paper money.
 You now trade your own valuable items for the stuff you need.
 A bottle of water for a new mag. or perhaps a golden rolex for a shiny new gun.
 Who knows what the traders want, and what you are willing to give up.
 - [**Painter & Sub-Mods AIO + Tactical Gear Component**](https://hub.sp-tarkov.com/files/file/1412-painter/#overview) by MoxoPixel.
    - [Download Link](https://drive.google.com/uc?export=download&id=1e_DAHKOMNvgtStc0QAs8KIkEar8E-Pxm)
+   - Adds various retextures and a trader for them all.
    - Mod Versions: **1.0.3**
       -  Mag Tape: **1.0.4**
       -  BlackCore: **1.0.8**